Osmosis

 The point on the plot (X-intercept) where the line of greatest fit veers off from your X-axis represents the water potential of your potato pieces.
 Because the sucrose concentration is thought to be isotonic with the water potential inside the potato pieces, there is currently no change in mass.

 Osmosis is a passive process where water molecules move through a partially permeable membrane along a gradient of water potential.
+Direct contact membrane distillation, in contrast, involves the diffusion of water molecules based on their kinetic energy and the temperature gradient across the membrane, with water transfer following the direction of the temperature gradient.
+Osmotic pressure plays a crucial role in this process, influencing the movement of water molecules and the overall rate of osmosis.
 Hypertonic solutions have a higher water potential than the inside of cells, isotonic solutions have the same water potential, and hypotonic solutions have a lower water potential.
 Plant cells function best in hypotonic solutions, while animal cells function best in isotonic solutions.
 The rate of osmosis is affected by several factors, including the water potential gradient, surface area, temperature, and the presence of aquaporins.
 To calculate the water potential of plant cells such as potato cells, we can use a calibration curve.
 Understanding osmosis is crucial in biology and chemistry, and it helps us understand how cells maintain their internal environment and function optimally.
+Forward osmosis, a thermodynamically spontaneous process, has applications in municipal wastewater treatment, seawater desalination, membrane bioreactors, potable water purification, food processing, drug delivery, and energy generation.

 Osmosis — does it require energy?
 Since osmosis is a passive method of transport and water molecules can readily travel across cell membranes, it doesn’t require any energy.
 Passive water molecule transport is also carried out by aquaporins, channel proteins that hasten osmosis.